My Heart Will Go On

 - Is That a Threat?: When Dean tries to warn the lawyer he'll become the next victim.
 It's not actually, but it ends up sounding like one anyway because the lawyer is a Muggle.

-- It's a Wonderful Life: Though the alternate timeline is arguably better than the original.
+- It's a Wonderful Plot: Though the alternate timeline is arguably better than the original.

 - It's What I Do: Fate is pissed that she no longer has a purpose now that Cas has thrown away the rule book.